 For larger trips or for travelling longer distances, it is best to look for a route that uses major highways or interstates.
 If you are plotting a route within a metropolitan area, remember that most city streets are oriented like a grid.
 One-way roads should be labeled on most city roadmaps.

-You can use a scale to roughly estimate the distance between on place on the map and another.
+You can use a scale to roughly estimate the distance between one place on the map and another.
 The scale will probably appear somewhere close to the legend or compass rose and looks like a small line labeled with distances.
 You can use your finger or a small scrap of paper to measure how many times the length of the scale will fit on your chosen route.
 Then, multiply this number by the distance that the scale represents to approximate the actual distance.
 Check this video to see how to do it easily:

 Many major landmarks are noted on roadmaps.
 As you drive, have a passenger follow your progress on the map and look for these places to ensure that your journey is going as planned.